kubernetes/enhancements/keps/sig-cli/3659-kubectl-apply-prune/README.md

 At some point we might deprecate the existing `--prune` functionality, to encourage users to migrate.
-A suitable timeline would probably be to begin deprecation at beta, and to not remove the functionality until at least applyset reaches GA + 1 version.
+A suitable timeline would probably be to begin deprecation at beta, and to not remove the functionality until at least ApplySet reaches GA + 1 version.
 However, we intend to gather feedback from early alphas here - in particular we want to discover:

 * Are there `--prune` use-cases we do not cover?